FAQs .

 Commission of all kinds – related to insurance and KiwiSaver products only and where we feel it would benefit our clients – makes up a small portion of our total revenue, and is fully disclosed before any work is undertaken.

 Our cost structure is simple, fair and transparent – and that’s what we ourselves would expect when engaging a professional adviser.
-There are two types of costs – one at the start of your engagement with us, and one for ongoing monitoring and investment portfolio advice:
+There are three types of costs – one at the start of your engagement with us, one for ongoing monitoring and investment portfolio advice and one if you choose to have your KiwiSaver with us:

 That's it.
 Simple, fair and transparent.